 - Wi-Fi module "ESP8266" and micro SD socket.

--FULL version comes with pin sockets for GR-CITRUS connection
+-FULL has a pin socket for GR-CITRUS connection

 |Microcontroller||RX631（R5F5631FDDFP 100pin QFP）|